-In production with a paying client.
-Everything we claim about it is measured, not asserted — the quality numbers come from an independent benchmark you can read.
+Two products live in production — one with a paying client — and a flagship in early access.
+Everything we claim is measured, not asserted — the quality numbers come from independent benchmarks you can read.

 LiveWe don't build tools and then look for problems.
 We study systems, find the structural gaps, and build only what closes them.